Top Rated and Must-See Attractions near Sydney you need to visit!

 Blue Mountains Region

 A drive of 1.5 hours west of Sydney, you can reach to Blue Mountains rugged region.
 Undoubtedly, the most visited, most photographed and top-rated tourist attraction near Sydney.
-Blue Mountains is famous for steep cliffs, mesmerizing lookouts, wine tasting, caves, and beautiful waterfalls.
+Blue Mountains is famous for steep cliffs, mesmerizing lookouts, wine tasting, caves, native bird watching, and beautiful waterfalls.
 The main attraction of the region is Three Sisters lookout and GPS address of 31, Echo Point Rd, Katoomba will take you there.
 There are few articles in our blog repository about Blue Mountain that gives in-depth information about the region.
 Hiking is one of our favourites weekend things and you can read more about Blue Mountains hiking here – https://www.sydneytoptours.com/blog/blue-mountains-hikes/

 A region features with expansive beaches and a place popular among surfers.
 Beaches such as Avoca, Terrigal, and Macmaster are our choice due to family-friendly and other facilities such as free BBQ pits.
 Central Coast not only offers fantastic beaches but also the best wildlife parks near Sydney.
 Australian reptile park is a must-see attraction near Sydney if you are with kids.
 Kids will get the opportunity to get up close with some of the native Australia animals such as kangaroos and koalas.